adrienharnay/ssr-starter-pack/README.md

 <link rel="stylesheet" href="${!manifests.server ? '/dist/server/main.css' : manifests.server['main.css']}" />
 ```

 CSS is covered too, and easily!
-We haven't noticed any Flash of Unstyled Content with this approach, even with throttled connection, so I think you are good to continue reading!
+We haven't noticed any Flash of Unstyled Content with this approach (testing with throttled connection), so I think you are good to continue reading!

+_Note:_ my initial idea was to use something like [purifycss](https://github.com/purifycss/purifycss) to strip any CSS not used by the HTML we would send to the user, and inline the result in the head.
+Unfortunately, after several tests I couldn't manage to make it work under 4 seconds for fairly small pages.

-### Smaller images bundled with JS, larger images served by S3 (or some other CDN)
+### Smaller images inlined with JS, larger images served by S3 (or some other CDN)

+The goal here is to inline small images so they can load instantly, without adding to much weight to our JS bundles.
 First, we will define a breakpoint between small and large images.
 Let's say 20kb.
-Thanks to [url-loader](https://github.com/webpack-contrib/url-loader), images which weigh less than 20kb after compression will be inlined, while larger images will be loaded by the browser.

 #### Generating images